What Is a Hernia?

 A hernia occurs when an organ or fatty tissue squeezes through a weak spot in a surrounding muscle or connective tissue called fascia.
 The most common type of hernia are inguinal (inner groin), incisional (resulting from an incision), femoral (outer groin), umbilical (belly button), and hiatal (upper stomach).

-Ultimately, all hernias are caused by a combination of pressure and an opening or weakness of muscle or fascia; the pressure pushes an organ or tissue through the opening or weak spot.
+The most common cause of any hernia is the increase in pressure and an opening or muscle weakness or weakness of fascia; the pressure pushes an organ or tissue through the opening or weak spot.
 Sometimes the muscle weakness is present at birth; more often, it occurs later in life.

 Anything that causes an increase in pressure in the abdomen can cause a hernia, including: